 When interplanted with nut trees, mulberry trees provide similar benefits to stone fruits, such as groundwater retention, soil health, and mulch.

 Their flowers also attract pollinators for nut trees—which generally require cross-pollination.

 Everbearing mulberries are moderately drought-tolerant and self-fertile.
 Their fruiting season is typically from June to September.
 Mulberry fruits drop on their own fairly easily, so a trick that many gardeners use is to place a sheet under the tree to catch the berries as they fall.

 You can also interplant mulberries with alliums, marigolds, and nasturtium.

 Persimmons are a great companion for nut trees as they grow in similar climates and attract pollinators, break up compact soil, and provide mulch.
-These fruit trees are also fantastic to have as they have no serious disease or pest problems (source).
+These fruit trees are also fantastic to have as they have reportedly zero serious disease or pest problems.

 The most common varieties grown are American persimmon, Texas persimmon, and Oriental persimmon.
 Depending on your needs, you may prefer an Oriental persimmon grafted onto an American persimmon rootstock for increased hardiness and resistance to wet soil.

 Pawpaws are native to the Eastern US and Canada and have a long history with the indigenous peoples.
 Their fruits resemble mango and taste like bananas and are often called “a tropical fruit for temperate climates” (source).
 However, their storability and shipping prove difficult (which explains why we don’t see them in grocery stores).

 Because of their tolerance to the more temperate climates of nut trees, they’re a great choice for a companion plant (ideal in zones 5-8).
 Pawpaws grow 12-25 feet tall and are late-bloomers, so they’re less like to become damaged by a late frost.